retirement planning | july 2, 2025

 Important Information

-Please consult your independent legal counsel and/or tax professional regarding any legal or tax issues raised in this material.
-The views contained herein are as of the date written and are subject to change without notice; these views may differ from those of other T. Rowe Price associates.
+The views contained herein are those of the authors as of June 2025 and are subject to change without notice; these views may differ from those of other T. Rowe Price associates.

 View investment professional background on FINRA's BrokerCheck.